geneyx/geneyx.analysis.api/scripts/ReadMe.md

 The apiUserId and apiUserKey can be provided by contacting support@geneyx.com.

 ## ga_CreateCase.py
 This script allows a user to create an analysis using existing VCF files in an account.
-The CreateCase_Data.json file contains the data fields that can be used with this python script.
+The CreateCase_Data.json file is located in the templates directory and contains the data fields that can be used with this python script.
 Descriptions of the available fields can be found here: https://github.com/geneyx/geneyx.analysis.api/wiki/Create-Case.

 Below is an example of this script that is run from command line: